cgranell/paper-vgi-science/README.md

 ## Results

-We analysed a list of scientific documents that are hosted in the `papers` folder. by reviewing these papers, we produced two distinct datasets.
-Each dataset is the source data for two research works, which results have been submitted to GEIN and TGIS.
+We analysed a list of scientific documents that are hosted in the `papers` folder.
+By reviewing these papers, we produced two distinct datasets.
+Each dataset is the source data for two research works, whose results have been submitted to GEIN and TGIS (both under review).
 That's why the data folder is divided into GEIN and TGIS, and scripts names for the TGIS journal have the suffix "tgis".
 Scripts for the GEIN do not append "gein" to their file names.

 ### Folder organization (GEIN)

 The `data/gein` folder contains:
-* the original data file `data.xlxs` we used for taking notes while we conducted the review of papers.
+* the original data file `rawdata.xlxs` we used for taking notes while we conducted the review of papers.
 This file is not used in the data analysis;
-* the raw data file `rawdata.csv`, which is the csv version of the previous file, and is the starting point for cleaning taks;
+* the raw data file `rawdata.csv`, which is the csv version of the previous file, and is the starting point for cleaning tasks;
 * and the `cleandata.rda`, which is the result of doing some data cleaning and preparation tasks for the subsequent analysis.

 Text folder keeps associated documents such as the `codebook` that describes each column of the `data/gein/cleandata.rda` dataset, and the markdown file `final.html` of the final analysis.